arcutright/wallpaper-reddit/README.md

 #About
+**Warning**: this is a fork of https://github.com/markubiak/wallpaper-reddit/

-wallpaper-reddit is a Python 3 program that sets your wallpaper to the top image of one or multiple subreddits.
-Version 2 has introduced meny changes, such as the removal of all external dependencies, automatic DE detection for wallpaper setting, and proper setup using setuptools.
+wallpaper-reddit is a Python 3 program that sets your wallpaper to the top image (or random image) of one or multiple subreddits, configurable in the config file.
+It can also be used as a mass download tool to automate the collection of images from subreddits using the -m flag, can resize downloaded images automatically, and can filter what images to download based on their dimensions.
+There are many options and a lot of customization is available, check the config file or --help for more information.

-**Warning: this is a modified/extended version of the original** by https://bitbucket.org/countcutright/ Details of the original project can be found at https://github.com/markubiak/wallpaper-reddit/

 #Changes from original
+- changed default behavior under XFCE to be more VM-friendly
 - changed behavior so --random flag picks a random image from a random subreddit
 - added config flags for randomsub (choose random subreddit), randomlink (choose random image)
 - added --repeat N flag so that the command can be repeated without need for bash commands
-- changed default behavior under XFCE to be more VM-friendly
+- added -m N "mass download" flag to facilitate image farming (N per subreddit)
+- added -i "ignore size" flag so that the user can choose to download all images available with -m

 #Installation
 From Source: